Are You Still Watching?

 Still Watching is a quiet archive of essays on television and film.
 It is not a review site, nor a repository of cultural hot takes.
 Its purpose is slower: to reflect on the emotional and thematic textures of the stories we return to, and the ones that unexpectedly stay with us.

 This project is grounded in presence.
 Each essay responds to a specific work—an episode, a scene, a season—not as content, but as a site of feeling, memory, or moral inquiry.
 Sitcoms are treated with the same seriousness as cinema.
-Genre is not a barrier to depth.
+Genre is not a barrier to depth, and the archive moves freely between periods, tones, and styles.

-It is written for those who want meaning more than summary, and who believe story is still a place for thought.
+It is written for those who want meaning more than summary, and who believe story is still a place for reflection.
+Some essays are long-form studies; others are brief moments of noticing.
+All are shaped with care, and together they form an ongoing conversation—one that unfolds at its own pace.

 This is a space for those who watch seriously, even when the work is light.